fattard/MissingEventFlagsCheckerPlugin/README.md

 It is really easy to miss a hidden item, or a partially covered field item, or even that isolated trainer that needs lots of entering/exiting cave doors and get you lost in the path.

-This plugin will report any of the above, so you can properly look for it.
+This plugin will report all of the above, so you can properly look for it.
 For completionists, this may give you that satisfaction that you have explored and gathered all 100% of what the game provides you to acquire.

-If you need to edit the event flags, you can use the companion plugin [FlagsEditorEX](https://github.com/fattard/FlagsEditorEXPlugin).
+If you need to edit the event flags or just dump them, you can use the companion plugin [FlagsEditorEX](https://github.com/fattard/FlagsEditorEXPlugin).

+## Setup Instructions
+- Download the plugin from the latest release [here](https://github.com/fattard/MissingEventFlagsCheckerPlugin/releases/latest).
+- Extract and unblock them in Windows' Properties Menu.
+- Put them in the *plugins* folder that is in the same directory as the PKHeX program path.
+- Check for more instructions examples if you have trouble: [Manually Installing PKHeX Plugins](https://github.com/architdate/PKHeX-Plugins/wiki/Installing-PKHeX-Plugins#manual-installation-or-installing-older-releases).

 ## Actions